 Heaphy Track – It takes 4-6 days to walk the 78.4km Heaphy Track, but you can also mountain bike it in 2 – 3 days from May until November.
 You might even spot Kiwi or Takahe on this South Island hike!

 Routeburn Track – With spectacular alpine views, the Routeburn Track is another popular South Island hiking trail.

 Paparoa Track and Pike29 Memorial Track – It takes three days to walk or two days to mountain bike this new South Island hike.
 You’ll traverse the Paparoa Range, along alpine trails and through the rainforest.
-The Pike29 Memorial Track has been created in memory of the 29 miners whose lives were lost in the Pike River Mine Disaster in November 2010.
+The side Pike29 Memorial Track has been created in memory of the 29 miners whose lives were lost in the Pike River Mine Disaster in November 2010.

 There’s also a track on Stewart Island (Rakiura Track) if you make it that far!

 Outside of the Great Walks, there are plenty of other amazing multi-day South Island hiking trails.